microsoft/cobalt/infra/modules/providers/azure/service-plan/README.md

 This is a terraform module in Cobalt to provide an App Service Plan with the following characteristics:

 - Ability to specify resource group name in which the App Service Plan is deployed.
-- If a name is not specified, it will generate a random id and add it as a prefix for the names of all the resources created.
 - Ability to specify resource group location in which the App Service Plan is deployed.
 - Also gives ability to specify following settings for App Service Plan based on the requirements:
   - kind : The kind of the App Service Plan to create.